jarrettyeo/NTUOSS-FlaskWebSocketChatApp/README.md

 ```
 SocketIO event handlers defined as shown in the previous section can send reply messages to the connected client using the ```send()``` and ```emit()``` functions.
 However, in this workshop, to send events between our server and the client, and vice versa, we will be using the ```emit()``` function provided by Flask-SocketIO to send a message (under a custom event name).

 The ```emit()``` method can take several arguments.
 The first is the event name that you want to call.
 The second is the data that you want to send to the event you called, and is (usually) in JSON format.
-There are other optional parameters that you can input as well in the arguments that follow, and we will be using the ```broadcast``` paramter - ```broadcast = True``` means that the data you fire will be sent to everyone in the namespace/chatroom.
+There are other optional parameters that you can input as well in the arguments that follow, and we will be using the ```broadcast``` parameter - ```broadcast = True``` means that the data you fire will be sent to everyone in the namespace/chatroom.

 Example:
 ```